inouire/mini-net/README.md

 ### Configure apache2 virtual host

-Configure a new apache2 virtual host on "web" directory of git repository
+Configure a new apache2 virtual host which root is the /web directory of git repository

 For clean urls, activate mod_rewrite and AllowOverride of .htaccess in your apache virtual host
 ``` bash